 Dovedale Rd is pretty quiet.
 I was amused to see a road crew marking up tiny potholes, cracks, for repair on this rural road with little traffic.
 Wish Auckland Council had the same priority on our rural roads.
 I was held up by inconsiderate pedestrians crossing the road with little regard to oncoming traffic.

 I recorded a short report for "Walk The Pod', in the shade with sounds of summer, cicada song, as a background.
-The short video below just captures the cicada, deafening at times.
+The short video below just captures the cicada, deafening at times (short video below).

 On a door in Dovedale, Vale Terry